 Planning a Sydney to Canberra road trip?
 Great choice!

-There are two ways to travel this route – via the South Coast or via the Southern Highlands.
+There are two ways to drive from Sydney to Canberra – via the South Coast or via the Southern Highlands.
 Our favourite is via the South Coast.
 There is so much more to see and do travelling the coastal route before heading inland to Braidwood.
-Let our road trip planner guide you on your Australian road trip.
+Let our Sydney Canberra road trip planner guide you on your Australian road trip.
 This could easily be a 5-day east coast road trip or even longer, it all depends on how much time you have.

 (Editor Update 2021)